Paris in January 2023 – Quick Guide by a Local

 We recommend Booking.com for booking your hotel in Paris.
 They have a wide variety of accommodation of all kinds and good rates.
 In addition, they propose the option to cancel for free, most of the time up to 24 hours.

-SLEEP WITH EIFFEL TOWER VIEWS
+WAKE UP WITH AN EIFFEL TOWER VIEW

-Some of the best hotels in Paris also come with awesome views of the Eiffel Tower, especially beautiful during its night show!
+If you have the budget, why not treat yourself to the pleasure of waking up at an amazing hotel with an Eiffel Tower view?
+Some of the best hotels in Paris also come with awesome views of the Eiffel Tower, especially beautiful during its night show! – Check out the best hotels with Eiffel Tower Views

 HOTELS AT LE MARAIS IN PARIS 3

-Le Marais in the Right Bank is a beautiful and central neighborhood perfect to set your base in Paris, especially if you are visiting Paris for the first time.
-It is picturesque, well connected by the metro, and with many beautiful cafes and restaurant options.
+Le Marais is a central neighborhood in the Seine’s Right Bank, perfect to set your base in Paris, especially if you are visiting Paris for the first time.
+It is beautiful, well connected by the metro, and with many beautiful cafes and restaurant options – Click here for the best hotels in Le Marais

 HOTELS AT THE LATIN QUARTER

 If you prefer to stay in the Left Bank, the Latin Quarter is also a good option, usually with less expensive options.
-Stay close to the Luxembourg Gardens or the Jardin des Plantes but also to lively areas like rue du Mouffetard or the Sorbonne with many bars and restaurants nearby.
+Stay close to the Luxembourg Gardens or the Jardin des Plantes but also to lively areas like rue du Mouffetard or the Sorbonne, with many bars and restaurants nearby – Click here for the best hotels in the Latin Quarter

 Click here for more Paris travel tips